unchained-capital/sxsw-arsenal/ethereum/README.md

 The artifact file gets updated with the address of the deployed contract.

+**NOTE:** If you restart Ganache, you'll probably need to run this command before you use the dApp UI again: `truffle migrate --reset`.
+This forgets about previous deployments and starts fresh.

 ### Run the dApp

 This example comes with a bare bones web app that you can run with this command:

 ```
 npm run dev